erancha/RENTracker/readme.md

 # Preface

-**RENTracker** is a property rent tracking app that streamlines rent agreements and activity.
+**RENTracker** is a property rental tracking app that streamlines rental agreements and activity management.

-The app supports two user roles: Landlords who manage properties, rental agreements, and activity, and Tenants who complete their details and sign rental agreements.
+The app supports two user roles:

+- Landlords who manage properties and rental agreements
+- Tenants who complete their details and sign agreements

-Designed with scalability in mind, the application employs a serverless computing, alongside global content distribution via CloudFront.
+Designed with scalability in mind, the application employs:

-The application features an intuitive mobile-friendly design and monitoring capabilities through AWS CloudWatch.
-The app is developed using AWS, React, REST APIs, and WebSockets to provide real-time updates.
+- AWS serverless computing and storage with ElastiCache Redis for distributed caching
+- Global content distribution via CloudFront
+- Comprehensive monitoring through AWS CloudWatch and X-Ray
+- Real-time updates via WebSockets

-The application is built as a SaaS solution using the Pool Model (Fully Shared), where all tenants share the same infrastructure and database with data separation through tenant IDs (in this context, referring to SaaS customers, not to be confused with apartments rental tenants, as described above).
+Built as a SaaS solution using the Pool Model (Fully Shared), where all tenants share the same infrastructure and database with data separation through tenant IDs (in this context, referring to SaaS customers, not to be confused with properties rental tenants, as described above).

+The app features an intuitive mobile-friendly design.

 User authentication is securely handled through Google.